amberframework/docs/guides/models/jennifer/README.md

 Sam.help
 ```

-### Edit your src/{project}.cr file
+This file operationalizes `sam` to begin running tasks.
+You can run `crystal sam.cr -- help` to get a list of available tasks once the file is added.

+### Including Jennifer in Server Bootstrap
-This should be done before you load your application configurations \(or at least models\).
-With Amber this is very easy.
+The final step in configuration is to include Jennifer in your `src/{project}.cr` file.
+This should be done before you load your application configurations (or at least models).

 ```ruby
 require "jennifer"